-Northbound Highway 599 closed after hit-run crash and pileup, state says
+Northbound Highway 599 closed after hit-run crash and 12-car pileup, state says

-All northbound lanes of Highway 599 are blocked Friday morning at milepost 1.4, including the onramp to Interstate 5, after a hit-and-run collision resulted in a pileup of nine to 10 cars near East Marginal Way in Seattle, the Washington State Department of Transportation said.
+All northbound lanes of Highway 599 are blocked Friday morning at milepost 1.4, including the onramp to Interstate 5, after a hit-and-run collision resulted in a 12-vehicle pileup near East Marginal Way in Seattle, the Washington State Department of Transportation said.

 The onramp to Highway 599 at Interurban Avenue is also closed, WSDOT said.